-The amendment includes mapping that establishes artificially low minimum densities for the subject lands.
-We are writing to request that the policies be modified to include more meaningful minimum densities, that will serve as an incentive to achieve intensification at the relevant transit station areas.
-This submission is also accompanied by a planning report from MHBC.
+The Subject Lands are within a Site and Area Specific Policy area (in this case Major Transit Station Area) established by Toronto Official Plan Amendment 570.
+The amendment includes mapping that establishes artificially low minimum densities for the Subject Lands.
+We are writing to request that the policies be modified to include more meaningful minimum densities, that will serve as an incentive to achieve intensification at the relevant Major Transit Station Area.
+This submission is also accompanied by a planning report prepared by WND Associates.